The Westinghouse Roaster

 H154878

 Russ wants some help in dating this Roaster.
-My best guess is that it is from the 1940s.
+This is a Model RO-81, distinguished by the row of three square buttons.
+They were sold during the period 1945-1948.
 Since appliances were not made during WWII, it is conceivable that this could have been designed in the 1930s.

 Russells 1940s Roaster Russells 1940s Roaster Russells 1940s Roaster